Social Circle football practices suspended over COVID-19

 Football practice will start a week later in Social Circle after officials shut down practice this week due to a positive COVID-19 case.

+Head coach Rob Patton confirmed there had indeed been a positive case late Tuesday afternoon, but did not disclose if it was a player or a coach.

-“While our teams have been following GHSA (Georgia High School Association) safety guidelines, we currently have several individuals who are quarantined due to a confirmed exposure to COVID-19,” Social Circle City Schools Assistant Superintendent Carrie Booher said.
+“While our teams have been following GHSA (Georgia High School Association) safety guidelines, we currently have several individuals who are quarantined due to a confirmed exposure to COVID-19,” Social Circle City Schools Assistant Superintendent Carrie Booher said in a statement.
 “We encourage all visitors, students, and staff to wear masks, practice social distancing, and use hand sanitizers.”

 The case at Social Circle is the third involving a football team in Walton County.
 George Walton Academy suspended practice last week after a player tested positive.
 The Bulldogs are set to resume practice next week.